 I completely understand where the inquiry is coming from.
 They want to know if I, in fact, take my own advice when it comes to investing.
 Am I using investments, planning strategies, or a product mix that will offer me a better return than what I will provide them?
 They want to know if I’m doing what’s in their best interest or am I looking out for my interest above theirs.
 It is absolutely a valid question.
 There are financial advisors and gurus out there that working to increase their bottom line, not that of their clients.

 Many times my answer throws them into a world of shock and dismay.
 Because my reply is more often than not—“No!!”
-I do not invest a client’s money precisely the same way as I investment my own.
+I do not invest a client’s money precisely the same way as I invest my own.
 The interviewing prospective client is typically looking at me now with a curious, bewildered, and somewhat surprised look.
 Down home, we would say they have the same look as “a calf looking at a new Cowgate”.
 (For the record, I’m not saying the prospective client bears any resemblance to a cow. ☺)

 Each and every individual must decide their own personal goals and vision for their financial future.
 When this particular question came up in a recent interview, I merely explained it this way.